irena-flextool/flextool/docs/index.md

 - [Commodities](#commodities)
 - [Profiles](#profiles)

+# Building a small test system

+This tutorial can be used in couple of different ways - the best way depends on your familiarity with energy system modelling.

+First, **all users who are not familiar with the way FlexTool manages data using Spine Toolbox functionalities**, should read the [section on workflow](https://github.com/irena-flextool/flextool#irena-flextool-workflow-shortly-explained) and the [section on data structures](https://github.com/irena-flextool/flextool#database-editor-in-brief).

+**If you are new to energy system modelling**, it is probably best to try to build the test system while following the tutorial.
+This will take time and you will probably have to check many data items from the Init database, but it will also force you to learn the concepts.
+You can also copy-paste data from the Init database to the Input_data database when writing the data becomes too tedious.
+Before you start, it can be a good idea to to check the [Essential objects for defining a power/energy system](#essential-objects-for-defining-a-powerenergy-system) from below to get an initial understanding of the concepts that will then grow as you learn more.

+**If you have experience in using other types of energy system models** - or perhaps older versions of FlexTool - it can be sufficient to follow the tutorial while also browsing the Input_data database using the database editor.
+Finding the entity classes, entities, and parameter values in the actual database will assist in the learning process.

+Finally, **if you are a really experienced modeller**, it can be enough to check the reference section starting from [Essential objects for defining a power/energy system](#essential-objects-for-defining-a-powerenergy-system).

 ## 1st step - a node with no units

 At first the test system shows the parameters needed to establish a working model.
 However, this model has only one `node` (*west*) with demand, but no units to provide the demand.
 It will therefore use the upward slack variable and accept the `penalty_up` cost associated with it.
 All parameters here are part of the *init* `alternative` - they will be used whenever a `scenario` includes the *init* `alternative`.